-Combined sewer system means a system for conveying both sanitary sewage and stormwater runoff.
+\\\\\Combined sewer system means a system for conveying both sanitary sewage and stormwater runoff.

-Connected imperviousness means an impervious surface connected to the waters of the state via a separate storm sewer, an impervious flow path, or a minimally pervious flow path.
+Connected imperviousness means an impervious surface that is directly connected to a separate storm sewer or the waters of the state via a separate storm sewer, an impervious flow path, or a minimally pervious flow path.